cgwire/kitsu/docs/getting-started-client/README.md

 Once you have click on the production avatar you will go to the **Playlist** page.

-this is the central part for you, on Kitsu.
 The playlists will gather all the assets and shots you have to comment.

 ![Client playlist global page](../img/getting-started/client_playlist_global.png)